 No matter where in the United Arab Emirates you are planning to go, you will find a wealth of things to spend your Emirati dirhams on, so make sure you stock up on your AED and place your order online before you go!

-The Emirati dirham is the official currency of the emirates, and gets its name from the Greek word "Drachmae" which means "handful".
+The Emirati dirham gets its name from the Greek word "Drachmae" which means "handful".
 Dirham notes come in 8 different denominations - 5, 10, 20, 50, 100, 200, 500 and 1000, as well as a number of coins.
+You should try to keep coins and small notes on hand as it can be tricky to get change for larger notes.

 If you are unsure of what you need for your UAE holiday or stopover, just speak to one of our Travel Money Experts in any of our 20+ stores across New Zealand.
-Or, if you've already sorted your budget - order online whenever you want and pick up your AED from your closest Travel Money NZ store.
+Or, if you've already sorted your budget - order online and pick up your AED from your nearest store.

 AED د.إ - Dirham; فلس - Fils